menderbug/wormpowers/Characters/Cinderhands.md

 # Cinderhands
-Cinderhands could create fire from nothing that was capable of burning through bone.
+Cinderhands could create fire from nothing that is capable of burning through bone.